JoshJarabek7/anchoring/README.md

 3. **Configure MCP in Your Development Environment**:

-   The MCP server needs to be configured in applications like Cursor to access the Claude AI capabilities:
+   The MCP server needs to be configured in applications like Cursor to access the MCP capabilities:

    ```
    # For Cursor and other MCP clients, add this command to your MCP settings